neuroinformatics-unit/gsoc/GSoC-2025/datashuttle-Deploy datashuttle as installable package (Andrew Moffitt).md

 ## Personal statement

-_Length: max 0.75 page_

 - **Past experience.**

-    Please describe your past experience with programming, open source, or any other experience you deem relevant for the project you are applying for.
-Any successful open source projects, published work or content of the like should definitely be highlighted.
+    I have been working with Python for 6 years through schoolwork, university work and personal projects.
+For some of these projects, I have also utilized PyInstaller and Nuitka to package the code into an executable.
+Although I do not have experience specifically working on open source projects, I have spent the past year working for the University of Edinburgh, in which I contribute code to a repository alongside a team of Software Engineers, including testing and documentation of the code.

 - **Motivation: why this project?**

-    Why are you interested in this specific project?
-What aspects of it motivate you to work on it?
-How does it link to your personal or professional interests?
-How do you envision its impact in the open source community?
+    I have a particular interest in the field of Cognitive Science and Neuroscience, so this organization immediately caught my attention.
+I am interested in this project as I believe I have the skills and experience to do an excellent job.

 - **Match: why you?**

-    Why should we choose you for this project?
-What unique skills or experiences can you bring to the project and the community?
-Is there something you have worked on in the past that makes you particularly well-suited for this project?
+    Most notably, I secured an internship after my first year of university, in which I was assigned a project and worked independantly to research approaches, code, test and document a solution, whilst regularly communicating and seeking advice and support from a supervisor, which is very similar to what this project requires.
+I excelled at this job and was hired back to continue work part-time, which demonstrates I am equipped to handle this project and complete it to a high standard.
+I am also very familiar with working on both Windows and Linux machines, which will prove to be valuable when it comes to debugging and ensuring support across operating systems.
+I believe these experiences make me an ideal candidate for this project.

 - **Availability**

     I have exams until the 23rd of May, however I will still be free to participate during the community bonding period (but unable to commit large portions of my time).
 I will be unavailable during the week beginning 30th June, and the week beginning 4th August, leaving 10 weeks during the standard coding period in which I can work 35 hours a week to allow enough time to complete the project.
 I will also be unavailable during the week beginning the 1st September - this is after the standard coding period ends, but will have an impact if the time to complete the project is extended.
+Other than the weeks listed above, I will have no other commitments during the coding period.

 ## GSoC

 - **GSoC experience**

-    From this program, I am hoping to gain valuable experience working with a mentor who has in-depth knowledge and experience in the world of open source,
+    From this program, I am hoping to gain valuable experience working on an open source project with the support of a mentor who has in-depth knowledge and experience in the world of open source.

 - **Are you also applying to projects with other organisations in GSoC 2025?**